 • Extra tags to embed services like Google Analytics

 • Restful API

 • Ruby on Rails 4.2

-On the other hand, It provide us the full control over layout and design as it provides simple, easy to use interface to get things done in fewer minutes.
-In addition, The UI of Refinery is regularly getting updated to deliver the ideal experience for users.
-Also, the add-on is, it supports 3o + languages which include English, German, French, Italy, Japanese and so on.
+On the other hand, it provides us full control over layout and design as it provides a simple, easy-to-use interface to get things done in fewer minutes.
+In addition, the UI of Refinery is regularly getting updated to deliver the ideal experience for users.
+Also, the add-on is that it supports 3o + languages, including English, German, French, Italy, Japanese, and so on.